 How much does it cost to run a coherence agent weekly?

-For a typical organization with 50-100 strategic documents, expect to process 200-500K tokens per weekly run.
-At current LLM pricing, that is roughly $5-15 per run for extraction and analysis, plus embedding costs.
-The infrastructure cost is negligible compared to even a single week of misaligned engineering work.
+For a typical organization with 50-100 strategic documents, expect 200-500K tokens per weekly run.
+At current LLM pricing, that runs roughly $5-15 per run for extraction and analysis, plus embedding costs that round to nothing.
+The infrastructure cost is negligible compared to one week of misaligned engineering work.
+The expensive part is calibration time, not runtime.

 Can the agent work with documents in multiple languages?

-Modern embedding models handle multilingual content well.
-The extraction and comparison layers work across languages because they operate on semantic meaning rather than surface text.
-The coherence brief should be generated in the organization's primary working language.
+Yes.
+Modern embedding models handle multilingual content cleanly.
+The extraction and comparison layers operate on semantic meaning, not surface text, so cross-language comparison works.
+Generate the brief in the organization's primary working language so leadership reads one register, not three.

-The coherence agent needs read access to strategic documents across teams.
-This raises legitimate concerns about information barriers, competitive sensitivity, and access control.
-Implement the agent with the minimum necessary permissions: it should extract claims and discard raw document content after processing.
-Store only the structured claims and conflict pairs, not the full text of every PRD.
-Work with your security team to define appropriate access boundaries before deployment.
+The agent needs read access to strategic documents across teams.
+That raises real concerns about information barriers, competitive sensitivity, and access control.
+Implement with the minimum necessary permissions.
+Extract claims and discard raw document content after processing.
+Store the structured claims and conflict pairs, not the full text of every PRD.
+Work with the security team to define access boundaries before deployment, not after the first incident.

-2. [2]Happily — Why Focus and Goal Alignment Will Define High Performing Teams in 2026(happily.ai)
+- [2]Happily — Why Focus and Goal Alignment Will Define High Performing Teams in 2026(happily.ai)↩

-3. [3]Profit.co — AI-Powered OKR Analytics: The Future of Enterprise Goal Management(profit.co)
+- [3]Profit.co — AI-Powered OKR Analytics: The Future of Enterprise Goal Management(profit.co)↩

-4. [4]Glean — Definitive Guide to AI-Based Enterprise Search for 2025(glean.com)
+- [4]Glean — Definitive Guide to AI-Based Enterprise Search for 2025(glean.com)↩